What is Product Analytics?

 Measurement tools allow you to evaluate each feature’s user engagement

 What are some great Product Analytics Tools?
-Find out in our complete guide!

 How do Product Analytics platforms work?

 By tracking the actions users take on your site—all of the clicks, pageviews, formfills, swipes, and other activities involved in navigating a digital product.
-In our opinion, there are three requirements for a truly great product analytics platform.

 Automatic Data Capture.
 Ingesting and processing every bit of user data from the beginning is key, because manual tracking requires advance planning and uses valuable engineering time.
 You don't want to be playing catch-up with your data!
 Without automatic capture, your dataset will never be fully complete.